The Ivory Tower (Boardwalk Empire): Plot

 At Colosimo's funeral in Chicago, Capone and Torrio are questioned by reporters about the circumstances surrounding his murder.
-Back in Atlantic City, Nelson Van Alden, a newly minted investigator with the Bureau of Prohibition, questions Nucky about the robbery he is investigating, revealing his suspicions that Hans Schroeder was framed for the crime.
-Nucky's refusal to cooperate with the investigation leads Van Alden to look into his activities; Alden's report to his superiors reveals the extent to which Nucky extorts and controls every business, political office, public department, and criminal outfit in Atlantic City.
+Back in Atlantic City, Nelson Van Alden, a newly minted investigator with the Bureau of Prohibition, questions Nucky about the robbery he is investigating, revealing his suspicions that Hans was framed for the crime.
+Nucky's refusal to cooperate with the investigation leads Van Alden to look into his activities; his report to his superiors reveals the extent to which Nucky extorts and controls every legitimate and illegitimate outfit in the city.

 At Nucky's direction, Eli visits Margaret in the hospital and delivers an envelope of cash, while making a subtle threat to have her children taken into state custody unless she lies to Van Alden about her husband being involved in bootlegging.
-Nucky confronts Mickey in jail and explains that his bootlegging operation is being turned over to the black mob headed by Albert "Chalky" White on account of Mickey proving himself too untrustworthy to handle it.
+Nucky confronts Mickey in jail and explains that his operation is being turned over to the black mob headed by Albert "Chalky" White on account of Mickey proving himself too untrustworthy to handle it.
 Jimmy buys expensive Christmas gifts for his family with his cut from the robbery.
 Capone beats a reporter who tries to interview him at Torrio's club.